KelanJH/cse15l-lab-reports/labreport1.md

 **Step 3.
 Installing and using Bash**
 If you're using Windows, the first step to accessing a course-specific account in CSE is to install Git for Windows.
 This comes with some useful tools that are needed for the process.
-You can download and install Git for Windows by visiting [Link](https://gitforwindows.org/) After installing Git for Windows, you need to set the default terminal in Visual Studio Code to use the newly-installed Git Bash.
+You can download and install Git for Windows by visiting [Git](https://gitforwindows.org/) After installing Git for Windows, you need to set the default terminal in Visual Studio Code to use the newly-installed Git Bash.
-This can be done by following the steps provided in this post on Stack Overflow: [Link](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994)
+This can be done by following the steps provided in this post on Stack Overflow: [Git Bash](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994)
 By doing this, you'll be able to access the Git Bash terminal from within Visual Studio Code on Windows.

 **Step 4.
 Remotely Connecting**